 - Family and medical leave

 - Health benefits

 - COBRA and unemployment benefits

 When reviewing these policies, the HR checklist should also consider:

 - Equal pay

 - Ergonomics issues

-The employee handbook offers a guideline for all employees and should include all work issues.
+A business's employee handbook should offer work-related guidelines for all employees.
 It is the fundamental document for employees concerning their employment and HR issues.
 The following policies should all be comprehensively addressed in the employee handbook.